sharfuzzaman/backup_mysql_db_image_full/README.md

 OS : "Linux Mint 20.2"
 - Perform a full image backup of database (Single File Backup)
-- Restore a database from a full image backup
+- Restore the database from that image

 ## Download & Install mysqlbackup